 1. “What Is Mastodon?
 (And Why You, A Leftist, Should Be On It)” | video, 9m19s

 To begin, we have an informative video from Shonalika (they/them).
-In my opinion, this is a good intro for anyone, though it is important to mention that it’s geared toward leftists.
+In my opinion, this is a good intro for anyone, though I should note that it is geared toward leftists.
 This video should help you get a grip on the basic idea of Mastodon, what it is, and how to use it, and why you might want to use it.

 2. “What is Mastodon?” | video, 2m16s

-In addition to Shonalika’s video, you might want to supplement it by checking out Mastodon’s official intro.
-Personally, I don’t find it as useful as Shonalika’s video, and it does repeat a lot of the same info, but it still might be worth checking out.
+In addition to Shonalika’s video, you can also watch Mastodon’s official introductory video.
+I don’t personally find it as useful as Shonalika’s video, but the animations are nice, and though it repeats much of the same info, it could still be worth checking out.

 3. elise slop’s FAQ and orientation thread | Mastodon thread, 2–3 minutes to read + video, 1m59s

-elise slop (she/they) created this very useful FAQ and orientation thread for her followers who had come over to Mastodon from Instagram, and I definitely recommend it.
+elise slop (she/they) created this useful FAQ and orientation thread for her followers who had come over to Mastodon from Instagram.
 At the end, there is a short video that explains the organization of your feed on Mastodon and how to find people to follow.

 Web Archive: https://web.archive.org/web/20201111231541if_/https://kolektiva.social/@makegodgayagain/105143825681226190

-Franklin López made a quick explainer for Mastodon and the Fediverse (or “Dork Web,” as they like to call it).
-It’s short and pretty good.
-Definitely recommend if you’re interested.
+Franklin López (he/him) made a quick explainer for Mastodon and the Fediverse (or “Dork Web” as he likes to call it).
+It’s concise, informative, and a good watch for Mastodon newcomers.

 PeerTube permalink: https://kolektiva.media/videos/watch/f557abe7-2651-4c41-9d4c-c835ff212ca8